 Everybody loves a delicious and savory flavor of a well-cooked ham during the holiday seasons, especially when your mommy does all the cooking.

 Well, my mom is not the typical home chef because she has it all in her kitchen.
-And the one that excites us is when she prepares a good old ham meal from one of her slow cookers.
+And the one that excites us is when she prepares a good old ham meal from one of her slow cooker.

 From the start, we are really confused about how she made the savory ham that way.